sungshon/PimpMyStremio/README.md

 # PimpMyStremio

-Local add-on manager for Stremio
+Local add-on manager for Stremio.

 Download the version for your operating system from [the downloads page](https://github.com/sungshon/PimpMyStremio/releases).